- It is highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

 – Simple Close – CL = Close Price at a Specific Time;

-- Pivot_LevelSize – percentage of the DailyATR to calculate support and resistance levels.
+- Pivot_LevelSize – a percentage of the DailyATR to calculate support and resistance levels.

 The Model is based on the analysis of the price movement at a specified time/place.
 The Model identifies simple M/MR chart patterns.
 The PA model can be used to build a seasonal trading system.
 The PA model can be traded as M/MR strategy.

-- PA_TimeFrame – timeframe of the Price Action.
+- PA_TimeFrame – timeframe of the Price Action model.

-- PA_InitialHour, PA_Bars – initial hour and number of bars to analyze the price movement.
+- PA_InitialHour, PA_Bars – an initial hour and number of bars to analyze the price movement.

 - PA_Size%ATR – minimal size (in %ATR) of the price movement.

-- RollbackLevel% – % of the price movement to calculate the level of limit order placement (0 = off).
+- ReversalLevel% – % of the price movement to calculate the level of limit order placement (0 = off).

 - StopLoss, TakeProfit – max. permissible loss and profit target.
-It can express in pips (in case of value > 3) or %ATR (in case of 0 < value <3).
-If the value set to 0 then the EA places SL(TP) on the middle of the price range (HL/2 level).
+It can be expressed in pips (in case of value > 3) or %ATR (in case of 0 < value <3).
+If a value set to 0, then the EA places SL(TP) in the middle of the price range (HL/2 level).

 - Take|Stop Modify – if true, the EA will modify take-profit (stop-loss) if the calculated support and resistance levels are changed.

 - MaxTakeProfit(StopLoss)Pip – use this parameter to limit (in pips) the maximum value of ‘TakeProfit’ (‘StopLoss’).
-For example, the ‘MaxTakeProfitPip’ can be useful if the value of ‘TakeProfit’ is set on the middle of a price channel.
+For example, the ‘MaxTakeProfitPip’ can be useful if a value of ‘TakeProfit’ is set in the middle of a price channel.

-- CloseOnOppositeSignal – if true, the EA will close the trade that was opened by the previous signal if an opposite signal is generated.
+- CloseOnOppositeSignal – if true, the EA will close a trade if an opposite signal is generated.

-- TradingPauseBar – trading pause (in bars) that will be initiated after a trade has been closed.
-The EA will not open a new trade during the Trading Pause period.
-In case of value < 0, the Trading Pause will be initiated only if a trade has been closed at a loss.
+- TradingPauseBar – trading pause (in bars) initiated after closing a trade.
+The EA does not open a new trade during the Trading Pause period.
+In case of value < 0, the EA uses Trading Pause if a trade is closed at a loss.